hendrymudarkt/assignment2-fiber/README.md

-# Rest API in Go with Fiber
+# Rest API in Golang with Gorm, Fiber & MySQL

 This is the Rest API source code on Go with Fiber